 First described by Prinzmetal et al in 1959, coronary artery vasospasm may be associated with acute myocardial infarction, serious ventricular arrhythmias and sudden death.
 Most patients also have underlying coronary artery disease but some have normal arteries.

 - The prevalence of coronary artery spasm is variable in different countries and lower in Western populations than in Japan.
-The prevalence is higher in people aged 40-70 years and tends to decrease after the age of 70 years.

 - Smoking and high-sensitivity C-reactive protein (hs-CRP) are significant risk factors.